Overlay

 You’ll only need to pay Stamp Duty if the property value is above a certain amount.

 For first time buyers in England and Northern Ireland, the threshold for paying Stamp Duty is much higher due to the government’s relief scheme.
-Standard Stamp Duty rates apply if the property is worth more than £625,000.
+Until April 2025, standard Stamp Duty rates apply if the property is worth more than £625,000.

 Minimum property price